core concepts

 Navigate to the Stack from the Environment Dashboard page.

-This is useful to identify if an issue is related to a specific Deployment.
+This is useful for identifying if an issue is related to a specific Deployment.

 Stack Component Logs